 TBI for non-Hodgkin lymphoma

-Some advantages of TBI for non-Hodgkin Lymphoma include:
+Some advantages of total body irradiation (TBI) for non-Hodgkin lymphoma include:

-- When used before a stem cell transplant, total body irradiation helps to reduce the likelihood that the body will reject the transplant.
+- When used before a stem cell transplant, TBI helps to reduce the likelihood that the body will reject the transplant.

-- The treatment is painless and treatment time is relatively short.
+- The treatment is painless and relatively short.

 - The lungs are shielded to lower the risk of damage from the radiation.